WebEngineering-FHNW/bewertete-uebung-stokalakis/docs/exercise/exercise.md

 How to test the project:  (if other than `grailsw test-app`)

-Project description:      (if other than `/index.html`)
+Project description:      /description

-External contributions:
+External contributions:	  ---

-Other comments:
+Other comments: 		  Live demonstration is needed to show the interaction with Spotify.

 I'm particular proud of:  Complex O-AUTH verification (https://developer.spotify.com/web-api/authorization-guide/)

 ## Project grading